standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### ValueSet

 Defines the name of a value set inside CIMPL value set files.
-For details on the usage of this statement, see [Value Set File](#value-set-file).
+For details on the use of this statement, see [Value Set File](#value-set-file).

 Example: